juju/docs/src/en/controllers-config.md

 Title: General configuration options
 TODO: Check accuracy of key table
-      error: table's default value keys do not show up with above command (e.g. all bootstrap-*) "dynamically set by Juju" could use some explaination
+      error: table's default value keys do not show up with controller-config (e.g. bootstrap-) "dynamically set by Juju" could use some explaination